ekowabaka/tico-v/README.md

 ## Writing Templates
-Templates for tiCo-v are written directly into the HTML markup of the page you.
-Variables to be replaced by later bindings are written with the mustache/handlebars style variable placeholder (and that's where the similarity ends).
-In fact, the featureset of tiCo-v is so small it call be summarised with one example.
+Templates for tiCo-v are written directly into the HTML markup of your the page.
+Variables to be replaced by later bindings are written with the mustache/handlebars style variable placeholder (and that's where any similarities with those end).
+In fact, the feature set of tiCo-v is so small it call be summarised with one example.

 ````html
 <div id="profile">